celestiaorg/docs/docs/developers/blobstream-offchain.md

 ---
-sidebar_label: Integrate with Blobstream Client
+sidebar_label: Integrate with Blobstream client
 description: Learn how to integrate your L2's offchain logic with Blobstream
 ---

-# Integrate with Blobstream Client
+# Integrate with Blobstream client

-## Getting Started
+## Getting started